therealchjones/collector-sim/README.md

 ## Files

 - [Collector's Vault.ipynb](Collector's%20Vault.ipynb) - Jupyter Notebook
   describing the experiment and including the code.
-[Read it at nbviewer.org](https://nbviewer.org/github/therealchjones/collector-sim/blob/master/Collector%27s%20Vault.ipynb) for the best experience; viewing in on GitHub is okay, but internal links don't work.
+[Read it at nbviewer.org](https://nbviewer.org/github/therealchjones/collector-sim/blob/master/Collector%27s%20Vault.ipynb) for the best experience; viewing it on GitHub is okay, but internal links don't work.
 - [sim.py](sim.py) - Python script exported from the above notebook for command-line invocation; generates the data set but does not analyze
 - output-_n_ - comma-delimited file output from _n_ runs of the simulation,